dm4rnde/StockPriceOverviewAppl/README.md

 <br>

-Currently chart side (historical data) does not work,
-<br> because other module this app depends on does not
+Because other module this app depends on does not
 <br> work anymore (google finance side interrupted).
 <br>
 Because of this **CHART SIDE does NOT WORK at the moment**.